 In her solo performance D1984 Carima Neusser investigates the body and desire in relation to power.
 Extracting inspiration from Orwell’s 1984, Neusser creates a choreography from the forbidden love affair between the two main characters in the story.
-From this relationship and the suppression of sexuality by the governing powers, love and romance surface to become a powerful form of activism.
-In 1984 pleasure in all its forms was strictly forbidden.
-You were not allowed to feel any attraction to anyone, not even to your own wife or husband.
-All kinds of relationships based on desire, fantasy, intimacy and love was forbidden and could mean that you would be punished by death if you were caught even having a thought about it.
-Neusser find it very interesting how desire becomes a form of political activism, and she reflect on how we can think about that today and for the future.
-She also finds it very interesting that the party wanted to eliminate art and the distinction between beauty and ugliness here too beauty becomes a form of activism.
-The work is based on ongoing spatial investigations where she brings together movement, stage lights, costume, props and video to create performative sculptures.
-It is in the field of tension, in the meeting between these different elements, that the choreographic exploration lies.
+From this relationship and the suppression of sexuality by the governing powers, love, desire and romance surface to become a powerful form of activism.
+Further more she reflects on how the party wanted to eliminate art and the distinction between beauty and ugliness here too beauty becomes a political act.
+The work is a part of the research project Sculptural Spaces.
+It is based on spatial investigations where she brings together movement, stage lights, water, glass, jewelry, texts and video to create performative sculptures.
+It is in the field of tension, in the meeting between these different elements, that her choreographic exploration lies.

 Choreography and dance: Carima Neusser